vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/5_radiant_intensity_README.md

 ## 8. Conclusion
 **Radiant intensity** provides a quantitative measure of the power emitted by a source per unit solid angle in a given direction.
 It is critical for understanding how light or other forms of radiation are distributed in space.

-The formula `I = dΦ / dΩ` helps describe the directional behavior of a light source, enabling us to measure or design systems that optimize light emission or reception for various applications.
+The formula `J = dΦ / dΩ` helps describe the directional behavior of a light source, enabling us to measure or design systems that optimize light emission or reception for various applications.